 At other times, when Reception is not manned for example, dial 999 from any Institute telephone or 999 from a mobile phone to contact the national emergency services and state Fire Brigade, Ambulance or Police as required and follow the operator's instructions.
 Our address is The Warburg Institute, Woburn Square, WC1H OAB.
-You should meet them by the front door.
+You should leave the building, leave the door open, and be prepared to meet them by the front door.